 Your doctor may also take a blood test at this appointment, and then ask you to come back in for another blood test after 72 hours to compare your levels.
 This ensures your hCG levels are increasing steadily.

-Will You Have an Ultrasound at This Appointment?
+Will You Have an Ultrasound at This Pregnancy Confirmation Appointment? …Probably Not.

 Since I have had a previous miscarriage, I was nervous at my appointment.
 My OBGYN said we could do the blood tests and compare levels in 72 hours if I wanted to.
 However, she said she was satisfied with the urine test alone.